Welcome to CS 171!

 Missing Labs or Class

 Because of the emphasis on activities and teamwork, it is important that you attend and proactively participate during the labs and live class each week.
 We understand, however, that certain factors may occasionally interfere with your ability to attend these live sessions.
 You can miss labs or class up to four times during the semester without any negative consequences.
 After that, it will affect your participation grade.
+Similarly, the four lowest quiz scores will be automatically dropped at the end of the semester, but we do not allow re-taking missed quizzes.
 Please let us know as soon as possible if you have reoccurring extenuating circumstances that affect your ability to attend class.
 We will ask you for an email confirmation from your resident dean and will try to work out an agreeable solution with you and your team.

 If you have a verifiable medical condition or other special circumstances that interfere with your coursework please let us know as soon as possible.
 You will need to provide a written note or email from a medical professional or your resident dean confirming your inability to participate in course work.